tattoochan/pick_a_plant/README.md

-# PROJECT 3 : PICK A
+# PROJECT 3 : PICK A PLANT

 ### Objective :
     To build a protocol website for an ecommerce website to sell plants